holly-cummins/quarkus-universal-todo/README.md

 You can create a native executable using: `./mvnw package -Pnative`.

-Or you can use Docker to build the native executable using: `./mvnw package -Pnative -Dquarkus.native.container-build=true`.
+Or, if you don't have GraalVM installed, you can run the build in a container to create the native executable using: `./mvnw package -Pnative -Dquarkus.native.container-build=true`.

 You can then execute your binary: `./target/universal-todo-1.0.0-SNAPSHOT-runner`